 2. You don’t have to hit rock bottom before asking for help.

 I’m someone who is strategic and loves everything to line up perfectly.
 Whether it’s revenue dollars matching projections.
 I’m always hesitant to hire.
 Growing a team can feel daunting when you’re already overwhelmed.
 Is it the right fit?
 Will it work long term?
+The high cost of the wrong hire is a risk you take.
+However, don’t wait to ask for help until you’re completely stuck or at your end.

 3. Remind yourself of the things that make you come alive.
-Do them often (and keep them solely for yourself.
+Do them often (and keep them solely for yourself.)

 4. Book a vacation at least every six months.
 If possible, once a quarter.